tridondev/EEEdpt/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-- Special thanks to the contributors and developers who have contributed to the project.
-- Inspired by the need for a comprehensive educational resource management system for the EEE department at the University of Jos.
+- Inspired and done as part of the curriculum course EEE562 (WEB-BASED Design and Application) this python app help to solve the  need for a comprehensive educational resource management system for the EEE department at the University of Jos.

 ---